 A child may come to a trusted adult because they believe you can help.
 Although it is common to feel fear, disbelief, anger, or sadness, it’s important to set aside personal feelings and stay calm.
 Initial reactions are critical for the child’s path to healing.

 - Allow the child to do most of the talking.
 If you need more understanding about the context, use an open-ended question or phrase such as “Tell me more.”

 - Once you have reasonable grounds to suspect abuse, or the child discloses, stop asking any further questions.

 - Reassure the child that telling you was the right thing to do.

 - Explain to the child that you believe them and will need to tell someone who can help them.
 You cannot keep it a secret.

 Document Any Comments Verbatim

 This includes those made by the child, parent, caregiver, or anyone else relevant to the situation.

 Report Your Concerns

-All calls are important.
-Your piece of the puzzle could tip the scales for a response.
+All calls are important, no matter how small.
+Your information could complete the puzzle and tip the scales for a response.